Protect your computer against viruses. Here are some basic steps to safeguard your home computer system:

 - Never give your password to anyone over the phone, regardless of the circumstances.
 Surrey Bank & Trust will never ask you for your password.

-Every 30 days, you must select a new password.
-It is important to select a password that you can remember without writing it down, and that will be difficult for someone else to guess.
+- Select a password that you can remember without writing it down, and that will be difficult for someone else to guess.

-- Use eight or more characters.
+- Use passwords containing eight or more characters.

 - Don't use personal information.
 Names, birth dates, telephone numbers, license plate numbers, Social Security numbers, street addresses, or the brand of automobile you drive, etc., are easy to guess.